Charles W. Bailey, Jr.

 Houston: Digital Scholarship, 2013

 The Altmetrics Bibliography includes selected English-language articles and technical reports that are useful in understanding altmetrics.
-Use the PDF version of this bibliography for printing.
+It is available as a website and a website PDF with live links (7 pages).

 The "altmetrics" concept is still evolving.
 In "The Altmetrics Collection," Jason Priem, Paul Groth, and Dario Taraborelli define altmetrics as follows: